-Can I use my Stock-back card (debit card) at a gas station?
+Can I use my Stock-Back card (debit card) at a gas station?

 Avoid large holds by paying for your gas inside the station at the register, not the pump.